 How many Christians are there in the Central African Republic?

-Three-quarters of the population of Central African Republic are Christian (that’s 3.7 million believers) but they are still vulnerable to persecution.
+Three-quarters of the population of Central African Republic are Christian, that’s almost 3.8 million believers, but they are still vulnerable to persecution.

 What does persecution look like in Central African Republic?

-Persecution is most severe in the northern and eastern parts of the country, where the Muslim population dominates and splinter-groups from Séléka (an alliance of rebel militia groups) are operating.
-There are also particular difficulties for Christians in the eastern part of the country that borders Sudan.
-Additionally, Christians who convert from Islam are doubly vulnerable because of both the general violence against believers, as well as intense pressure from family and community.
+Persecution against Christians is most severe in the northern and eastern parts of the country, where Muslims are a majority and splinter-groups of the rebel alliance Séléka are operating.
+Christians are also particularly at risk in the eastern part of the country that borders Sudan.